-Lanugo, or fine hair, has been growing on baby’s skin since the 15th to 16th week.
+Lanugo, or fine hair, has been growing on your baby’s skin since the 15th to 16th week.
 During week 19, vernix caseosa starts to develop.
 Vernix caseosa is a thin white covering that protects the skin from the fluid environment of the amniotic sac.

 The abdomen is continuing to expand and in addition to ligament pain, the skin may feel a bit itchy from time to time.
-Skin irritation is common as skin stretches.
+Skin irritation is common as the skin stretches.
 Stretch marks may also begin to develop at this point.
 Stretch marks cannot be prevented, but rubbing lotion on the skin can prevent dryness and itchiness.